 According to the latest recommendations of the World Health Organization for a healthy pregnancy, even a herbal tea with chamomile could reduce the symptoms of nausea and vomiting.
 Trying doesn't hurt for sure.

-Read also: What to drink during pregnancy, all drinks allowed and prohibited10.
-Try to rest
+Read also: What to drink during pregnancy, all drinks allowed and prohibited

 If you feel nauseous, fatigue can exacerbate the discomfort.
 If you need help around the house, don't hesitate to ask.